Greg Baum

-Gregory Martin Baum (born 14 December 1959) is an Australian sports journalist.
+Gregory Martin Baum (born 14 December 1959) is a former Australian sports journalist.

 Early years and education

 Baum was born in Melbourne, Victoria, the first of six children to Martin and Joan Baum.
 He attended Boronia State Primary school, then St Josephs Primary School Boronia.
 He then attended St Joseph's Regional College, Ferntree Gully, graduating in 1976.
 He enrolled in the Royal Melbourne Institute of Technology (RMIT) journalism course and began work as a cadet with Leader Newspapers on the local paper, the Knox-Sherbrooke News, in 1977.

 Journalism career

 After a number of his articles on the local football competition were republished in The Sun, a major newspaper in Melbourne, Baum was offered a job by that newspaper, becoming a sub-editor at the age of 20.
 He ultimately became a full-time sportswriter for the paper, including ghosting a column for former footballer Lou Richards.